PBM Innovations

 As drug companies continue to set and increase exorbitant prices for prescription drugs, PBMs are more valuable than ever to patients and payers.
 Consumers want access to the therapies and health care services that deliver on what Americans need to get and stay healthy, affordably, and conveniently.
 That’s why employers, unions, health insurers and other health plan sponsors hire PBMs to bring down costs.

-As drug companies continue to increase prices, (an average 4% for increases in January 2025, alone), unprecedented demand for drugs is spurring an affordability challenge.
+As drug companies continue to increase prices annually, unprecedented demand for drugs is spurring an affordability challenge.
 The work to lower drug costs and increase affordable access requires the ability to constantly innovate and adapt to changing market conditions.
 PBMs are not waiting for government interventions or unnecessary mandates to address these market demands.
 Recently, PBMs across the industry, from big to small, have rolled out new, innovative programs to help plan sponsors tackle high drug costs, allowing patients to access the drugs they need.

 Learn More